 Runners and riders: Who will seek to replace Rishi Sunak as Tory leader?

-Nominations are due to open for the Conservative leadership as the party attempts to rebuild in opposition after its mauling in the general election.
+The first candidates have emerged for the Conservative leadership as the party attempts to rebuild in opposition.

 Support truly